Meisterschueler/ogn-python/README.md

-  export    Export data in several file formats. flights   Create 2D flight paths from data. gateway   Connection to APRS servers. logbook   Handling of logbook data. routes    Show the routes for the app. run       Runs a development server. shell     Runs a shell in the app context. stats     Handling of statistical data.
+  export    Export data in several file formats. flights   Create 2D flight paths from data. gateway   Connection to APRS servers. logbook   Handling of takeoff/landings and logbook data. routes    Show the routes for the app. run       Run a development server. shell     Run a shell in the app context.
 ```

 Most commands are command groups, so if you execute this command you will get further (sub)commands.